-The 1098T form, Tuition Statement, is an American IRS tax form filed by USI to report payments received and payments due from the paying student.
+The 1098T form, Tuition Statement, is an American IRS tax form filed by USI to report payments received by the school for a student's qualified tuition and expenses, as well as the student's total scholarships and grants.
 A 1098T form is considered for informational purposes only and must be provided to each student that qualifies.
 This form serves to alert students that they may be eligible for federal income tax education credits.
 Eligible educational institutions are required to submit the student's name, address, taxpayer's identification number, enrollment status, academic status, payments (up to the amount of QTRE (qualified tuition and related expenses)), and scholarships & grants.

 Opt-in to Electronic 1098-T

 Students may opt in to receiving their 1098-T electronically through TouchNet.
 To enroll, log into your TouchNet account via MyUSI and click on the Consents and Agreements link.
 Changes to delivery options can be later made if the student wishes to withdraw their electronic delivery consent in the future.

 Students who do not enroll in electronic delivery options for their 1098-T will receive a paper form mailed to the address the University has on file by January 31 every tax year.

 Filer’s name and address box: The University’s address and phone number is printed in this box.

 Filer’s federal identification number box: The University’s FEIN number is printed in this box.